bjoerngiesler/D-Ov2Evo-STL/Add-Ons and Tweaks/Decked Out Head/README.md

 ## Connecting the Neopixel strips
 This is a bit awkward for the current generation of boards.
 We are updating the board but at the moment you have to do some wiring and modification on the connector.

-1. SMD solder the connector onto the board if it is not already on.
-Make sure that you also solder the side tabs, as they will take the mechanical strain from inserting the cable later - if you don't there is a good chance of breaking off the connector.
-Ask me how I know.
+1. SMD solder the connector onto the board if it is not already on - BEFORE soldering the board to the Qt Py.
-2. Solder a wire from the board's +5V input to the ESP32's +5V input.
+2. Solder a wire from the board's +5V input to the pin taking ESP32's +5V input.
-3. Solder a wire from the ESP32's RX pin (it's the one farthest away from the +5V input on the same side) to the small hole on the board marked "NP" or "Neopixel".
+3. Solder a wire from the pin taking the ESP32's RX pin (it's the one farthest away from the +5V input on the same side) to the small hole on the board marked "NP" or "Neopixel".
+4. Solder the board to the Qt Py using a pin header, connecting all 6 pins on the +5V side of the Qt Py, +5V pin farthest away from the Neopixel connector, USB-C port pointing down.
-4. Do not plug the Neopixel strip in yet.
+5. Do not plug the Neopixel strip in yet.
 Plug the board into USB-C and measure the connection.
 It should have GND on the pin next to the "NP" hole, the connection to "NP" on the middle pin, and the connection to +5V on the pin closest to the ESP32 board.
 Make sure that your cable reflects that mapping - black wire is GND, red wire is +5V, and white wire is Data or "NP".
 You can rewire the cable by carefully lifting up the plastic tabs holding the pins with a needle and gently pulling the pins out and reinserting them into the correct holes.